Beatnik (company): 2001–2011: Mobile technology

 Brian Salter, who had left Beatnik in 1998 but continued to have a close working relationship with the company and its clients, converted several Headspace Music Library tracks into the SMAF format in 2001, to be used as polyphonic ringtones within Japan, where phones largely used Yamaha's MA series of sound chips rather than Beatnik's software-based miniBAE.
 He also created several sound banks used on phones with BAE, aiming for a high-quality output within limited technical specifications.

 In 2002, Beatnik launched a rewritten version of BAE named mobileBAE.
 This uses the more standard Extensible Music Format (XMF), as opposed to the proprietary RMF format used in earlier versions.
 By 2005, the company reported that BAE had been shipped in over 250 million phones.

 Throughout the 2000s, polyphonic ringtones gradually lost popularity in favor of truetone ringtones in streamed formats, as a result of phones having increased memory.
-As a result, Beatnik went defunct towards the end of 2011.
+Beatnik ended business in December 2009, and went defunct towards the end of 2011.
 Steve Hales, who co-developed the Beatnik Audio Engine following the acquisition of his company Igor's Software Laboratories, opensourced miniBAE the same year, with permission from the company.